metaleap/zentient/zdbg-vsc/proto/readme.md

 		// If variablesReference is > 0, the new value is structured and its children can be retrieved by passing variablesReference to the VariablesRequest.
 		VariablesReference int64 `json:"variablesReference,omitempty"`

-		// The number of named child variables.
-		// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
-		NamedVariables int64 `json:"namedVariables,omitempty"`

-		// The number of indexed child variables.
-		// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
-		IndexedVariables int64 `json:"indexedVariables,omitempty"`
 	} `json:"body"`
 } // struct SetVariableResponse